twlab/smaht-web/src/pages/code-of-conduct/index.md

 ## II\.
 Code of Conduct

-A diverse and inclusive community is essential to achieving our shared scientific goals.
+A broad and collaborative community is essential to achieving our shared scientific goals.
 Our community members bring with them a wide variety of professional, personal, and social perspectives; whatever these may be, we strive to treat colleagues with dignity and respect.

-The SMaHT Network is committed to providing a harassment-free experience for everyone regardless of physical appearance, sex, gender identity or expression, sexual orientation, (dis)ability, age, race, religion, or national origin.
+The SMaHT Network is committed to providing a harassment-free experience for everyone, regardless of background.

 This Code of Conduct (CoC) is our governing policy that reflects SMaHT’s culture and ethical principles of integrity, care, transparency, and accountability.
 We expect all participants in the SMaHTNetwork to abide by the following Code of Conduct when interacting in physical spaces, digital spaces, and SMaHT-related social media channels.